woosting/turris-notes/howtos/lxc/container-creation.md

 2. Create a container-specific snapshot target directory: `mkdir /srv/lxc/SNAPSHOTS/<directoryname>`

+0. TEST DO NOT EXECUTE THIS (SHOULD HAVE BEEN REMOOVED)

 2. Make a BTRFS snapshot of the container: `btrfs subvolume snapshot /srv/lxc/<containername> /srv/lxc/SNAPSHOTS/<containername>/<date-time(iso_8601)_note>`

 3. Start the container: `lxc-start -n <containername>`